 back to main turd

-The Unfortunate Reason Music Is Dying As An Artform
+The Unfortunate Reason Music Is Dying as an Artform

 You might not agree but try getting thru this - and believe me, with how sacred I feel music is, it pains me to no end to think this is what's up.
 I wrote this in response to some guy that said that Taylor Swift is the only one that can save the music business.